cds-snc/gcds-docs/src/en/get-involved.md

   <gcds-card
     card-title="Attend a demo"
     href="{{ links.registerDemo }}"
-    description="Get an intro to prototyping and developing web experiences using the design system, followed by a Q&A." external
+    description="Get an intro to prototyping and developing web experiences using the design system, followed by a Q&A."
   ></gcds-card>
 </div>